piotrnar/gocoin/README.md

 Make sure that the all sources are placed in a proper location within your GOPATH folder, before compiling them (`go get` should take care of this).

 ## Have gcc, if you can
-It is recommended to have gcc complier installed in your system, to get advantage of performance improvements.
+It is recommended to have gcc complier installed in your system, to get advantage of performance improvements and memory usage optimizations.

 For Windows install mingw, or rather mingw64 since the client node needs 64-bit architecture.